sspencerwire/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 ],
 ```

-After the installation is finished, the VM will reboot.
-As soon as Packer detects an IP address (thanks to the VMware Tools), it will copy the `requirements.sh` and execute it.
-It is a nice feature to clean the VM after the installation process (remove SSH keys, clean the history, etc.) and install some extra package.
+After the installation completes, the VM will reboot.
+As soon as Packer detects an IP address (thanks to the VMware Tools), it will copy the `requirements.sh` and run it.
+It is a nice feature to clean the VM after the installation process (remove SSH keys, clean the history, and more) and install some extra package.

 ### The builders section

 You can declare one or more builders to target something other than your vSphere environment (perhaps a Vagrant template).

-But here we are using the `vsphere-iso` builder:
+Here you are using the `vsphere-iso` builder:

 ```json
 "builders": [